 The Washington Commission has defined deferrable weather-related events and provided that costs in excess of the annual cost threshold may be deferred for qualifying damage costs that meet the modified Institute of Electrical and Electronics Engineers outage criteria for system average interruption duration index.
-For the year ended December 31, 2021, PSE incurred \$51.4 million in weather-related electric transmission and distribution system restoration costs, of which the Company deferred \$40.9 million and \$0.2 million as regulatory assets related to storms that occurred in 2021 and 2020, respectively.
-This compares to \$21.8 million incurred in weather-related electric transmission and distribution as regulatory assets related to storms that occurred in 2020, respectively.
-This compares to \$21.8 million incurred in weather-related electric transmission and distribution system restoration costs for the year ended December 31, 2020, of which the Company deferred \$11.2 million as regulatory assets related to storms that occurred in 2020.
+For the year ended December 31, 2022, PSE incurred \$32.2 million in weather-related electric transmission and distribution system restoration costs, of which the Company deferred \$21.4 million and \$0.2 million as regulatory assets related to storms that occurred in 2022 and 2021, respectively.
+This compares to \$51.4 million incurred in weather-related electric transmission and distribution system restoration costs for the year ended December 31, 2021, of which the Company deferred \$40.9 million and \$0.2 million as regulatory assets related to storms that occurred in 2021 and 2020, respectively.
 Under the 2017 GRC Order, the storm loss deferral mechanism approved the following: (i) the cumulative annual cost threshold for deferral of storms under the mechanism at \$10.0 million; and (ii) qualifying events where the total qualifying cost is less than \$0.5 million will not qualify for deferral and these costs will also not count toward the \$10.0 million annual cost threshold.